As an Amazon Associate we earn from qualifying purchases.

 A green bean salad is a vegetable side dish composed of green beans tossed in a dressing and often topped with nuts or berries.
 It is meant to be light and refreshing.

 While you can enjoy this dish all year round, I’ve seen that during the holidays, you tend to have 2 things: green beans and cranberries.
 Putting the two together gives you an easy, yet sophisticated side dish to accompany your turkeys, hams, and roasts.
-We’re going to create a cranberry vinaigrette dressing to go with our green beans.
+I’m going to create a cranberry vinaigrette dressing to go with my green beans.

 With all the heavy foods you’ll likely be eating during the winter months, this side dish also works really well as a palette cleanser.
 It is a very light dish, with fresh citrus and bright acidity, making it perfect to counteract heavy winter foods.